 The H-II Transfer Vehicle (HTV), developed and built in Japan, is an unmanned cargo transfer spacecraft that delivers supplies to the International Space Station (ISS).

-The HTV will be launched from the Tanegashima Space Center aboard an H-IIB launch vehicle with up to 6,000kg of supplies.
-When the HTV approaches close to the ISS, the Space Station Remote Manipulator System (SSRMS), known as "Canadarm2," will grapple the HTV and berth it to the ISS.
+The HTV is launched from the Tanegashima Space Center aboard an H-IIB launch vehicle with up to 6,000kg of supplies.
+When the HTV approaches close to the ISS, the Space Station Remote Manipulator System (SSRMS), known as "Canadarm2," grapples the HTV and berth it to the ISS.
 After the supplies, such as food, clothes and a variety of experiment equipment, are unloaded, the HTV will then be loaded with waste materials, including used experiment equipment or used clothes.
 The HTV will then undock and separate from the ISS and reenter the atmosphere.
 While the HTV is berthed to the ISS, the ISS crew will be able to enter and remove the supplies from the HTV Pressurized Logistics Carrier.

-In addition to Russia's cargo spacecraft, Progress, and the U.S. Space Shuttle, the Automated Transfer Vehicle (ATV), developed and built by the European Space Agency (ESA), and Japan's HTV will be utilized for delivering supplies to the ISS.
-Among these cargo-carrying spacecraft, the HTV is the only unmanned vehicle that can carry both pressurized and unpressurized cargo.
-This is a unique special feature of the HTV.
+In addition to Russia's cargo spacecraft, Progress, the Automated Transfer Vehicle (ATV), developed and built by the European Space Agency (ESA), Cygnus Spacecraft developed by Orbital Sciences Corporation, SpaceX, and Japan's HTV are currently utilized for delivering supplies to the ISS.
+Among these cargo freighters, the HTV can carry both pressurized and large unpressurized cargo.
+This is the unique special feature of the HTV.

-|Cargo capacity (supplies and equipment)||Approx. 6,000kg
+|Cargo capacity (supplies and equipment)||Total：Maximum 6,000kg

 Inclination: 51.6 degrees

-|Copyright 2007 Japan Aerospace Exploration Agency||Site Policy Help|
+|Copyright 2007 Japan Aerospace Exploration Agency||Site Policy|